 - For one, battery chemistries are constantly in flux, which means that even when new technologies are developed, their use in EVs will come gradually, and in a constant struggle to stay relevant.

 - Secondly, the lower quantity of expensive material used in EV batteries is an asset when it comes to recycling, but this translates to less value per kg of quality material that’s recycled.
-However, while the value of the raw materials decreases as energy densities improve, the overall value of the recycled material will increase as EVs grow in popularity and acceptance.
+The value of the raw materials decreases as energy densities improve.
+However, the overall value of the recycled material will increase as EVs grow in popularity and acceptance.